pony65536/update_bing_cookie/README.md

-# Script for auto update the new bing cookie
+# Script for auto updating the new bing cookie

 ## Install